 Multidimensional color can trick the eye into thinking there’s more volume.

 If you look closely at photos of most celebrities, their hair isn’t just one shade: Universal hair-crushes like Miranda Kerr and Julianne Hough have multi-tonal dye jobs, which highlight their faces and give the illusion of more movement and body in the hair.

-Whether it’s directly after or within a couple of days, a keratin treatment should be done right around the time that you color your strands to seal in the color.
+If you’re getting a keratin treatment, it’s best to get it when you color your hair.
+Whether it’s directly after or within a couple of days, a keratin treatment should be done right around the time you color your strands to seal in the color.

 Yes, you should be using color-treated shampoo and conditioner formulated specifically for your hair color, but you should also be using a color-protecting styling spray and a UV spray.
 Harmful UV rays can fade the color of your hair, making salon trips more and more necessary.

-Whether you get a kit for root touch ups or simply use a touch-up pen, stretch the amount of time between salon visits with a quick fix of your own.
+Whether you get a kit for root touch-ups or simply use a touch-up pen, stretch the amount of time between salon visits with a quick fix of your own.

 Dripping dye onto your skin is a good look for no one.
-Use your regular moisturizer on your face, then apply a thin layer of petroleum jelly around your hairline before coloring—this way, your skin is protected and you’ll be able to wipe off the color immediately once you’re done.
+Use your regular moisturizer on your face, then apply a thin layer of petroleum jelly around your hairline before coloring—this way, your skin is protected, and you’ll be able to wipe off the color immediately once you’re done.

 Not that we recommend messing up, but it’s comforting to know that with products like Color Oops, your hair color catastrophe can be washed out completely if absolutely necessary.

 No Ammonia, Coal Tar, and Lead Acetate